Code-Institute-Submissions/physics-code/README.md

 All maps were considered based on media reports, local knowledge and searching Google Maps for appropriately sized intersections.
 Intersections were only added if certain criteria was met.
 The intersection needed to be greater than 40 metres in length, have no corners or turns, allowed for unique weather conditions (eg ice, snow, heavy rain etc), and were controlled by traffic light signals.
 Maps also needed to be accessible with satellite view and were clear enough at mobile phone size to see the intersection for measurement.

-- Social media share functionality:
+- Social media share functionality;

     -  [Facebook for developers](https://developers.facebook.com/) used on each page and in particular the [Game](https://pauld0051.github.io/physics-code/game.html) page;

     - Each page was to have a share button to Facebook in the footer regardless of the content the page was presenting

     - The share button would default to the [landing](https://pauld0051.github.io/physics-code/index.html) page as a link on the user's timeline

     - An extra share function was built into the [Game](https://pauld0051.github.io/physics-code/game.html) to allow sharing of scores directly to Facebook

 Other social media share functionality was also considered, however, Facebook was the only one added in the wireframes and first released version of the site.